 11. Any clinically significant history of an acute reaction to a vaccine or its constituents (e.g., Alhydrogel).

-12. Treatment with any (live or inactive) vaccine, including influenza vaccine and Coronavirus Disease 2019 (COVID-19) vaccine, within 4 weeks prior to planned first study dose of study drug; or planned treatment with any vaccine up to 4 weeks after the last injection with study drug.
+12. Treatment with any (live or inactive) vaccine, including influenza vaccine and Coronavirus Disease 2019 (COVID-19) vaccine, within 4 weeks prior to planned first trial dose of trial drug; or planned treatment with any vaccine up to 4 weeks after the last injection with trial drug.

 13. Any acute or chronic skin infection or condition that would preclude intralymphatic injection.

-14. Recent (past 12 months) or current treatment with immunosuppressant therapy, including chronic use of glucocorticoid therapy.
+14. Recent (past 12 months) or current treatment with Teplizumab (TZIELD®) or with immunosuppressant therapy, including chronic use of systemic glucocorticoid therapy.
 Inhaled, topical, and intranasal steroid use is acceptable.
-Short courses (e.g., ≤5 days) of oral or intra-articular injections of steroids will be permitted on trial.
+Short courses (e.g., ≤5 days) of oral, intra-articular injections or injections of steroids will be permitted during the trial.

 15. Continuous/chronic treatment with prescribed or over-the-counter anti-inflammatory therapies.
 Short-term use (e.g., <7 days) is permissible, for example to treat a headache or in connection with a fever.

-16. Known or suspected acute infection, including COVID-19 or influenza, at the time of Screening or within 2 weeks prior to Screening.
-After confirmed recent COVID-19 infection, a negative polymerase chain reaction test will be required before randomization.
+16. Known or suspected acute infection, including COVID-19 or influenza, at the time of Randomization or within 4 weeks prior to Randomization.

 17. A history of epilepsy, head trauma or cerebrovascular accident, or clinical features of continuous motor unit activity in proximal muscles.